 Salivary gland infections often occur in the parotid and submandibular glands, which are located in the cheeks.
-Salivary glands are also located in the bottom of the mouth, under and at the base of the tongue and in the lips.
-Symptoms may include dry mouth, bad taste in the mouth, pain, pus and swelling.
+Salivary glands are also located in the bottom of the mouth, under and at the base of the tongue, and in the lips.
+Symptoms can include dry mouth, a bad taste in the mouth, pain, pus, and swelling.

 Salivary Gland Tumors occur when abnormal cells develop in the salivary glands and start to divide and grow.
-Parotid and submandibular tumors are often benign but cancer is always a possibility.
-As a result, swelling, pain and abnormal lumps should always be examined by a doctor.
+Parotid and submandibular tumors are often benign, but cancer is always a possibility.
+As a result, swelling, pain and abnormal lumps should always be thoroughly examined by a doctor.

 Salivary stones are created when saliva calcifies or crystalizes.
-When this happens, saliva is not able to leave the duct, and it backs up, causing swelling, pain and infection.
+When this happens, saliva is not able to leave the duct and backs up, causing swelling, pain, and infection.
 The parotid and submandibular glands are most often involved.

-Salivary stones are asymptomatic until they become large enough to block the duct.
-Once the duct is blocked, typical complaints include foul taste, pain, drainage and swelling.
+Salivary stones are typically asymptomatic until they become large enough to block the duct.
+Once the duct is blocked, typical complaints include foul taste, pain, drainage, and swelling.

 If you are experiencing symptoms of a salivary gland disorder and would like to discuss your treatment options one of our experts, please call (860) 493-1950 or visit our patient portal to request an appointment.